JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/dynamic_plugins.md

 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-Starting with the 2020.1 release, installing, updating, and uninstalling plugins without restarting the IDE is available in the IntelliJ Platform.
+Starting with the **2020.1** release, installing, updating, and uninstalling plugins without restarting the IDE is available in the IntelliJ Platform.

 During plugin development, [Auto-Reload](ide_development_instance.md#enabling-auto-reload) also allows code changes to take effect immediately in the sandbox IDE instance.
 To test whether dynamic installation works correctly, verify installing [local build distribution](deployment.md#building-distribution) succeeds (see [Troubleshooting](#troubleshooting)).

+Please note that any unloading problems in a production environment will simply ask the user to restart the IDE.

  >  If a plugin _requires_ restart (e.g., due to using native libraries) specify `require-restart="true"` for `<idea-plugin>` root tag in `plugin.xml`.
  >